Entergalactic (album)

 Entergalactic is the eighth studio album by American musician Kid Cudi.
 The album was issued on September 30, 2022, by Republic Records and Cudi's Wicked Awesome imprint.
 The album was released alongside its visual component, an adult animated special of the same name, starring Cudi, exclusively on Netflix.
+This album features guest vocals from Ty Dolla Sign, 2 Chainz, Steve Aoki and Don Toliver.

 The album was initially announced in a 2019 press release, revealing an animated music series created by Cudi, alongside American film producer Kenya Barris, for Netflix, with the album and the series to be released the same day.
 The dual projects would later be delayed into 2022 in favor of Cudi focusing on the release of Man on the Moon III: The Chosen (2020).

 The album includes production from high-profile record producers such as Dot da Genius, Plain Pat, Gazzo, Hot Sugar, Jean-Baptiste, Skrillex, Steve Aoki, WondaGurl and Take a Daytrip, among others.
 Additionally the album features guest appearances from Ty Dolla Sign, 2 Chainz, Steve Aoki and Don Toliver.
 Entergalactic was preceded by two singles in support of the album, "Do What I Want" and "Willing to Trust".